InformaticsMatters/dls-fragalysis-stack-kubernetes/docs/source/development/index.rst

 The AWX server should have been setup with **Job Templates** to deploy and un-deploy stack instances.
-There are also common templates to synchronise the stack's built-in PostgreSQL database and Djngo media files (if required) to those used by the Production server.
+There are also common templates to synchronise the stack's built-in PostgreSQL database and Django media files (if required) to those used by the Production server.

 Developers will have been given access to the sever and a set of templates